Corporate performance management (CPM) is a process that’s always changing to meet the ever-growing needs of a growing business.

 Historically, finance teams at small and mid-sized businesses typically run on spreadsheets and dedicated accounting software solutions.

-Unfortunately, many of these tools leave a room for errors and omissions.
+Unfortunately, many of these tools leave room for errors and omissions.
 Sometimes they're not even entirely reliable.

 (Spoiler: that's why we built Cube.)